JumaJuiceTime/TheHundredSaints/Adventuring/Travel.md

 **End of day:** If the party does not have sufficient Travel Points to enter an adjacent hex, the Referee should note how many Travel Points they have expended and how many must be expended the next day to enter the hex.

-**Example:** A party with 2 Travel Points remaining is travelling from a farmland hex toward an adjacent hex consisting of bog (3 Travel Points to enter).
-The party spends the 2 Travel Points it has, nearing the edge of the bog hex but unable to enter it today due to being 1 Travel Point short.
-The party makes camp in the farmland hex.
-The following day the party need only spend 1 further Travel Point to enter the bog hex.

 ## Mounts and Vehicles

 Mounts and land vehicles provide convenient means of travelling with heavy loads, but they become inconvenient when characters are travelling wild.

-### Speed and Travel Points

-**Mounts:** A mounted party has Speed 40 (8 Travel Points per day).
-While some mounts have Speed faster than 40, they can only move at this rate for short bursts.

-**Land vehicles:** A party travelling with a cart or wagon has Speed 30 (6 Travel Points per day).

 ### Terrain Restrictions